OSHA Workplace Injury Research

-OSHA has recorded 71 severe incidents involving the coccygeal region over the past decade.
-The vast majority of these cases, approximately 80.3 percent, involve fractures that cause significant pain and limit a worker's ability to sit or stand for extended periods.
+OSHA recorded 71 severe cases involving the coccygeal region over the last decade.
+The vast majority of these incidents involve fractures, which often require significant recovery time and medical intervention.

 Reported Projected